Zhanylai99/31github/README.md

 Practice:
 - try to use these tags and attributes by yourself

-Day 5: Practice work with lists and tables
+Day 5: Practice work with lists and tables📚
 -
 - create a page index.html
 - create lists according to the picture that is given